SRF LOANS – How to Apply

-Eligible activities include waste water treatment plants, interceptors, collection systems and related facilities, line relocation for road widening, storm water, and energy efficient or "green" improvements.
+Eligible activities include waste water treatment plants, interceptors, collection systems and related facilities, line relocation for road widening and storm water improvements.
 Projects may address environmental, growth or economic development needs.
 Specific examples include:

 • New, Upgrade or Expansion of a Waste Water Treatment Plant

 • Sewer Line Rehabilitation or Replacement

 • Relocation of Sewer Lines due to Road Widening Projects

 Eligible activities include water supply/distribution facilities needed to achieve or maintain compliance with the Safe Drinking Water Act and relocation of water lines for highway widening projects.
 Examples of Drinking Water Projects include:

 • New, Upgrade or Expansion of a Surface Water Treatment Plant

 • Addition of New Wells